When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best of Basics

-This classic children’s book by Eric Carle is based on such a simple idea, but it has delighted countless children for generations.
-It’s the story of a little caterpillar who eats and eats until he can’t eat anymore.
+This classic by Eric Carle is based on a simple idea, but it has delighted generations.
+It tracks the story of a little caterpillar who eats until he simply cannot eat anymore.

 The Dragon Keeper’s Handbook